 9) CHARACTER SELEC-TION ICON: This icon is depicted as two people facing away from each other.
 In order to access the skills and statistics of the other members of your party, use this icon.
-You will be shown a menu with with the names of all of the members of to trigger the appropriate effect.

-Character Selection the party; point and click to the member you wish to select.
-Then, use the skills icon, the stats icon, or the spells icon
+You will be shown a menu with with the names of all of the members of the party; point and click to the member you wish to select.
+Then, use the skills icon, the stats icon, or the spells icon to trigger the appropriate effect.